-hrough an interlocal agreement signed by the Florida Department of Transportation, Alachua County and the City of Gainesville, the Metropolitan Transportation Planning Organization was formed to conduct transportation planning activities in the Gainesville metropolitan area.
-This coordinated planning program is required in order for the area to receive federal funds for transportation projects.
+hrough an interlocal agreement signed by the Florida Department of Transportation, Alachua County and the City of Gainesville, the Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area was formed to conduct transportation planning activities in the Gainesville metropolitan area.
+This coordinated planning program is required in order for the area to receive federal funds for transportation proiects.